appuio/docs/services/02_general_concepts.rst

 These tools work especially well if we use them in conjunction with containers, as we can have the tool build a container from our sources, test the container and possibly directly deploy the new version of the container.
 As we are confident that containers run the same on all environments, we can trust that the container built and tested in CI will also run where we deployed it to.

 There are many CI tools around with all of them providing similar functionalities, which might make choosing between them quite hard.
-To account for this diversity, we will use two very popular CI tools to continuously integrate our microservices: Jenkins and Gitlab.
+To account for this diversity, we will use two very popular CI tools to continuously integrate our microservices: Jenkins and GitLab.

 .. admonition:: Relevant Readings / Resources
     :class: note